-In our Greek facebook group, we have Mika who is a professional chef and is the one that gave us the recipe.
+The recipe is from my friend Mika who is a professional chef and was kind enough us to give us the recipe.
 It took me a while to try it out, but the moment I tried it I knew I would never bake another bread.
 Apart from the fact that it’s a bread really low in carbs (zero actually, since they’re all fiber), it’s the most “bready” bread one can have on keto.
 It is perfectly preserved in the fridge, as well as the freezer, and is really easy to make in the oven or in individual portions using the microwave.
 Try it out and you won’t regret it, I guarantee it!

 Before I proceed, I want to stress that the accuracy in grams is absolutely important for this recipe, so if you don’t own a kitchen scale, don’t bother, it won’t work!
 Kitchen scales are very affordable, get yourself one and then bake it!